terry-norbraten/viskit/doc/ReadMe.txt

-2008 JUL 07

-There are 2 Viskit launch files included within this base directory for quick and easy launching and building of Viskit.

-1) quick-run.bat: Launches Viskit standalone with no module dependencies
-2) run.bat:	  First builds, then launches Viskit standalone with no module dependencies

 2008 JUL 20

-There are two difference between the trunk version of Viskit and the OA3302 branch.
+There are two differences between the trunk version of Viskit and the OA3302 branch.
 Namely, the OA3302 branch is a simplified version of the trunk.
 The differences are in three source files and are annotated like this: